Shine-Bright-Meow/meowCarrier/README.md

 6. Solder the header pins and top side of the TP4056.
 7. Trim excess length of pins using a flush cutter on the back side of the PCB and top side of the TP4056.
 Use your wire cutter if you don't have a flush cutter and cut as close the the PCB as you can.

-> [!IMPORTANT]
+> [!NOTE]
-> If you accidently ordered the default 1.6mm PCB Thickness, remove the TP40566 from the header pins after soldering the back of the PCB, remove the black plastic spacers using a plier, replace the TP4056, and continue.
+> If you accidentally ordered the default 1.6mm PCB Thickness, remove the TP40566 from the header pins after soldering the back of the PCB, remove the black plastic spacers using a plier, replace the TP4056, and continue.

 #### Battery Connector
 ##### With JST PH 2.0mm 2P Connector